-- Foam Rolling.
+- Foam Roll.
 This is an absolute must that needs to be done on a daily basis.
 This is going to make up the sweet sauce of your recovery protocol.
 Some of the areas to focus on include:

 - Upper Thoracic Area

 - Lower Back